matsengrp/transport/README.md

 Schattgen, Crawford, Van de Velde, Chu, Mazmanian, Bradley, and Thomas.
 Please cite that paper if you use these data.

+**This package is no longer under active development.**
+The [IRTransport](https://github.com/zacmon/ir_transport) package provides an updated, convenient, more efficient, and flexible recoding of the `transport` package.

 ## Installation and Dependencies